farcasterxyz/protocol/README.md

 Fnames are issued by the [Farcaster Name Registry](https://github.com/farcasterxyz/contracts/) and an fname can be registered for one year at a time by paying a fee.
 A governance system determines the fee which is changed periodically.
 Names can be renewed up to 90 days before they expire, and if they expire unrenewed they are placed in a public dutch auction.
 The bidding starts at the yearly fee plus a premium, which decays periodically until it becomes zero.

-#### Username Policy

-Usernames are free to register during beta and are governed by a simple policy that prevents squatting and impersonation.
-The policy is manually enforced for now since it is not easy to automate and has two tenets:

-1. If you register an fname connected to a well-known public person or entity, your name may be deregistered. (e.g. `@google`)
-2. If don't actively use an fname for 60+ days, your name may be de-registered at our discretion.

- While on testnet, the core team will arbitrate conflicts and we expect to formalize a governance system  as we approach mainnet.
-Human intervention is often needed to resolve reasonable conflicts.
-For instance, you register `@vitalik` and Vitalik Buterin signs up after you and wants the name.
-In such a case, we would ask three questions that guide the decision:

-- Is the user active on Farcaster? (e.g. they've made several high quality posts in the last 60 days)
-- Does the user have a reasonable claim to the name? (e.g. their name also Vitalik?)
-- Does the user hold similar, active handles on other networks? (e.g. they own vitalik on twitter and vitalik.ens)

 ## 2.3 Recovery

 Fids and fnames implement a recovery system that allows users to recover from the loss of their custody address.
 Users may choose a secondary address known as their recovery address which can be a wallet they own, a multi-sig shared with friends or a third-party recovery service.

 A recovery address can request a transfer of the fid or fname to a new custody address at any time.
-The request remains in escrow for 7 days after which the recovery address may complete the transfer.
+The request remains in escrow for three  days after which the recovery address may complete the transfer.
 The custody address can cancel a transfer request at any time if the request was not authorized by them.
 Ownership of fids and fnames remains fully decentralized since the recovery address cannot move them without the user's permission.
 But in the event that the custody address was lost, the recovery address can successfully complete the transfer.

 # 3. The Delta-Graph